 Colleen McCoy, Outreach Coordinator (email)

-Lisa Finelli is the Outreach Coordinator of the Center for Latin American Studies.
-As Outreach Coordinator, Lisa leads our public engagement programs, organizing our K-16 teacher workshop series and summer institutes, strengthening our collaborations with Minority Serving Institutions and regional postsecondary institutions, and building partnerships with local cultural arts organizations.
-Lisa co-coordinates the Américas Award for Children’s & Young Adult Literature sponsored by the national Consortium of Latin American Studies Programs.
-Before joining CLAS, Lisa was a teacher in public schools in Colorado and Washington state.
-She has worked with a variety of populations and specializes in teaching students learning English as a new language.
-Lisa is passionate about language learning and has spent her summers living abroad as an aupair teaching English to children.
+Colleen is the Outreach Coordinator of the Center for Latin American Studies.
+As Outreach Coordinator, Colleen leads our public engagement programs, organizing our K-16 teacher workshop series and summer institutes, strengthening our collaborations with Minority Serving Institutions and regional postsecondary institutions, and building partnerships with local cultural arts organizations.
+She also co-coordinates the Américas Award for Children’s & Young Adult Literature sponsored by the national Consortium of Latin American Studies Programs.
+Before joining CLAS, Colleen taught public school in Spain and has also worked in journalism, public relations and hospitality.
+Colleen received her M.Ed in International Education Policy and Management from Vanderbilt in 2017.

 Alma Paz-Sanmiguel, Adminstrative Assistant II (email )